furiousteabag/doppelganger/README.md

 ## Training

 Final version of models were trained with the parameters which are default in training scripts.
+Training logs can be accessed on [WandB](https://wandb.ai/furiousteabag/doppelganger).

 ### LoRA fine-tune